Cloud computing offers many advantages over on-premises environments, including scalability, flexibility, and cost-efficiency.

 Now, we did mention that architecting a cloud computing environment is simpler than building a house from scratch.
 Here is why.

 Building a home requires a lot of site inspections before you can lay the building’s foundation.
 It starts from scratch, from leveling the ground and pouring the foundation to completing rough framing and installing plumbing.

-Building cloud architecture does not have to be a start-from-scratch project.
+Building on cloud architecture does not have to be a start-from-scratch project.

 You can begin quickly and affordably using a cloud service provider’s infrastructure.
-Cloud services are available in three principal models:
+Cloud service providers offer this subscription service in three principal models: